• Facebook

 10th Mountain Division (Light) Scholarship

 The Fort Drum Chapter of the National Association of the 10th Mountain Division has established the 10th Mountain Division (Light) Scholarship for active or former 10th Mountain Division (Light Infantry) members or family members — spouse or child — of an active or former 10th Mountain Division (LI) soldier.
 The applicant or their military sponsor must also be a member of the National Association of the 10th Mountain Division.
 Membership information is available from the Association.
-Scholarship applicants may live anywhere and be in any year of full-time undergraduate study.
-Apply no later than Wednesday, April 15, 2026.
+Scholarship applicants may live anywhere and be in any year of full-time undergraduate study. — Application now CLOSED.

 Rotary Purple Heart Scholarship